martin-olivier/dylib/README.md

 dylib lib("/usr/lib", "foo");
 ```

-The `dylib` class will automatically add os decorations to the library name, but you can disable that by setting `decorations` parameter to `dylib::no_decorations`
+The `dylib` class will automatically add the filename decorations of the current os to the library name, but you can disable that by setting `decorations` parameter to `dylib::no_filename_decorations`
 ```c++
 // Windows -> "foo.dll"
 // MacOS   -> "libfoo.dylib"